PostHog/posthog.com/contents/docs/support-options.md

 </table>
 </div>

-## Community Support
+## Official Support

-There are three ways to get community support:
+There are three ways to get official support:

-* Ask a question directly in these Docs at the bottom of the page, or check out [our database](/questions) of previously answered questions.
-We try to respond to as many of these as we can!
+* Open a ticket through our [in-app support modal](https://app.posthog.com/home#supportModal).
-* Join >1,500 developers in [our public Slack group](/slack) to ask other PostHog users, or our AI support bot Max-AI.
+* Ask a community question directly in the Docs at the bottom of the page, or check out [our database](/questions) of previously answered questions.
-* Open an issue in our [main project's GitHub repo](https://github.com/posthog/posthog)
+* Open an bug report on [our main Github repo](https://github.com/posthog/posthog).

 We are very grateful to people that do this the other way around and help answer others' questions.
 You may just end up with some [merch](https://merch.posthog.com/) for particularly good answers :)